Love, Honor, and Oh Baby!

 Love, Honor, and Oh Baby! is a 1933 American pre-Code comedy film, starring Slim Summerville, ZaSu Pitts, and George Barbier.
+A group of stars rounds out the rest of the cast that includes Donald Meek, Lucille Gleason and Varree Teasdale.
+Adapted from the stage play Oh, Promise Me (which was also the film's working title) it is ”a situation comedy, carrying a romantic twist”.
+The film did not do well nor was it well reviewed by The New York Times, which called it unfunny.

+The 1940 Universal Pictures film with the almost exact same title is not a remake.

+Plot

-The 1940 Universal Pictures film with the same title is not a remake.
-Adapted from the stage play, "Oh, Promise Me".
-Pitts plays a secretary that plots with her ambulance chasing lawyer, Slim, to compromise her employer for a breach of promise suit.
+A secretary plots with her ambulance chasing lawyer, Slim, to compromise her employer for a breach of promise suit.
 Besides recovering handsomely at the trail, her boyfriend is provided with a case.
-A capable group of stars rounds out the rest of the cast that includes Donald Meek, Lucille Gleason and Varree Teasdale.
-The movie did not do well nor was it well reviewed by The New York Times which called it unfunny.